TshimbiluniRSA/CMPG-323-Project-5-3374359-/README.md

 - **Regular Commits and Pushes**: Commitment to the version control process was unwavering, with the report's code and related files consistently committed and pushed to source control to transparently track project progress.

-- **GitHub Project**: The GitHub project was thoughtfully updated in iterative fashion, providing stakeholders with a window into the evolving project timeline and the development process.
+- **GitHub Project**: The GitHub project was thoughtfully updated in an iterative fashion, providing stakeholders with a window into the evolving project timeline and the development process.

 ## Project Setup